jake-connors/jotform-docusign-api-demo/README.md

 # Customer Registration & Credit Application API

 > ⚠️ **Disclaimer**:
-> This repository is a demo presentation of my solo developed REST API at F.W.
+> This repository is a demo presentation of one of my REST API projects at F.W.
 Webb.
 > It is **not intended for direct deployment** — certain internal classes and URLs have been removed or stubbed.
 > Some components (ERP/CRM integrations, internal OAuth, etc.) are specific to F.W.
 Webb infrastructure.

+Solo developed by **Jacob Connors**

 ## Overview